-I avoided use of social media during preparation time given its time wasting potential.
+I avoided the use of social media during preparation time given its time-wasting potential.

 ClearIAS.com: What were the Newspapers and Magazines (Eg: Yojana, Kurukshetra etc.) you followed?
 How many hours did you devote for newspapers?
 Any tips on newspaper-reading?

 Indian Express and Frontline.
 It is not about hours, it is about covering it.
 It used to take anywhere between 1-2 hours in the beginning and 45 minutes and 2 hours later.
 The only tip is that – just memorize the whole syllabus first and get a flavor of the questions that were asked previously so that you can give proper direction to your newspaper reading.

 ClearIAS.com: What was your preference: Reading online (Laptop/Tablet/Mobile) or reading the traditional way (Books)?
 Or a mix of both?

-Both ways, but I prefer online and on laptop as it is easier to edit and save in this way.
+Both ways, but I prefer online and on the laptop as it is easier to edit and save in this way.

 ClearIAS.com: Can you elaborate your daily timetable (When will you wake up, study, sleep etc.)